microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-deploy-update.md

 doc_type: conceptualPageType
 ---

-# Deploy a feature update using the Windows Autopatch
+# Deploy a feature update using Windows Autopatch

 With the Windows Autopatch, you can deploy Windows updates to devices in a Microsoft Entra tenant.
 Today, there is support for [deployments](windowsupdates-deployments.md) of Windows 10 and Windows 11 feature updates, expedited security updates, and driver updates.
 This article focuses on deployments of feature updates.
 For information about deploying expedited security updates, see [Deploy an expedited security update](windowsupdates-deploy-expedited-update.md).
 For information about deploying driver updates, see [Manage driver update](/graph/windowsupdates-manage-driver-update).